VertexANVIL/Fractal/README.md

 Fractal was built out of frustration at no existing good solution existing to manage massive and elaborate Kubernetes clusters with bleeding-edge experimental infrastructure - no matter whether they're bare metal or cloud.

-The features we're aiming to implement:
-- Hermetic, reproducible configuration
+### Axioms of Fractal

+- Hermeticity, reproducibility
+    - The output of a cluster configuration set should *always* be predictable.
+Random changes to upstream Helm charts shouldn't mutate configuration.
 - Result caching for long-running builds
-- Fast edit-compile-validate-deploy iterative loop
+    - Developers shouldn't have to wait minutes to see their changes in action.
+Reducing the time of the inner development loop is one of Fractal's main goals.
+- GitOps support (FluxCD, ArgoCD, etc.)
 - Maximum control over building and overriding components
-- GitOps support (FluxCD, ArgoCD, etc.)

 ## Architecture